Is it okay to feed seaweed to dogs? A thorough explanation of the health benefits of seaweed, the appropriate amount to feed, and points to note

 Long-haired breeds such as Maltese and Yorkshire Terriers can maintain a beautiful, shiny coat by actively consuming this food.

-In addition, it contains EPA (eicosapentaenoic acid), commonly known as omega fatty acid.
-It is known that there is a relationship between omega-3 fatty acids and atopic dermatitis, and it is believed that ingesting seaweed can have a significant effect on maintaining your dog's coat, smoothing the skin, and improving the barrier function.
+Additionally, it contains EPA (eicosapentaenoic acid), commonly known as omega fatty acids.
+Omega-3 fatty acids are known to be related to atopic dermatitis, and consuming seaweed is thought to have a significant impact on maintaining your dog's coat, smoothing their skin, and improving their barrier function.

-It is rich in vitamins C and E, which boosts immunity.
-It is recommended for senior dogs and for seasons when temperature differences can make them sick.
+It is rich in Vitamin C and Vitamin E, which boosts immunity.
+It is recommended for senior dogs and for those prone to illness due to temperature changes during the seasons.

-It is rich in beta-carotene, vitamin C, and vitamin E, which have antioxidant properties and are said to be effective in preventing aging, such as maintaining the health of blood vessels and cells.
+It is rich in beta-carotene, vitamin C, and vitamin E, and has antioxidant properties, which are said to be effective in preventing aging by maintaining the health of blood vessels and cells.

-4. The appropriate amount of seaweed to feed to dogs
+4. The appropriate amount of seaweed to give to dogs

 The appropriate amount of seaweed that can be given to dogs varies depending on the dog's size, weight, and health condition, but a general guideline is about 0.1g per kg of body weight.